-Moreover, one can use AR to see how a piece of furniture will actually look like in their house.
+Moreover, one can use AR to see what a piece of furniture will actually look like in their house.
 According to Apple, the possibility of someone buying an item increases by 11 times if they have an opportunity to see how it looks in their house’s interior.
 And this can be done only with the impressive

 - Telling a product’s story

-What if retailers could tell the in-depth stories of how their products are made and what all goes behind making the final product we see on the shelves?
+What if retailers could tell in-depth stories of how their products are made and what all goes behind making the final product we see on the shelves?

-In real life, it would be a boring experience, almost like a lecture; but using AR in retail to bring this story to life and in an immersive and, in some cases, an interactive way would not only provide customers with the much-wanted information but will also increase retailers’ transparency in doing so.
+In real life, it would be a boring experience, almost like a lecture; but using AR in retail to bring this story to life in an immersive and, in some cases, the interactive way would not only provide customers with the much-wanted information but will also increase retailers’ transparency in doing so.

-With WebAR, even the need for apps is eliminated to tell a product’s story and offer a seamless, enjoyable virtual experience to the consumers.
+With WebAR, even the need for apps is eliminated to tell a product’s story and offer a seamless, enjoyable virtual experience to consumers.
 For example, Kellogg’s used AR to teach breakfasters about the natural world and the history of chocolate via immersive virtual games set in a jungle.

 - Smart Mirrors